sahandha/eif/paper/paper.md

     index: 1
   - name: National Center for Supercomputing Applications, University of Illinois at Urbana-Champaign.
 1205 W Clark St, Urbana, IL USA 61801
     index: 2
-date: 11 Sep 2018
+date: 02 Oct 2018
 bibliography: paper.bib
 ---

 # Summary

 The problem of anomaly detection has wide range of applications in various fields and scientific applications.
 Anomalous data can have as much scientific value as normal data or in some cases even more, and it is of vital importance to have robust, fast and reliable algorithms to detect and flag such anomalies.
 In this paper, we present an extension to the model-free anomaly detection algorithm, Isolation Forest [@Liu2008; @Liu2012].
 This extension, named Extended Isolation Forest (EIF), improves the consistency and reliability of the anomaly score produced by standard methods for a given data point.
-We show that the standard Isolation Forest produces inconsistent scores using score maps, and that these score maps suffer from an artifact produced as a result of how the criteria for branching operation of the binary tree is selected.
+We show that the standard Isolation Forest produces inconsistent anomaly score maps, and that these score maps suffer from an artifact produced as a result of how the criteria for branching operation of the binary tree is selected.

 Our method allows for the slicing of the data to be done using hyperplanes with random slopes which results in improved score maps.
 The consistency and reliability of the algorithm is much improved using this extension.
-While the idea of using hyperplanes with random slopes is mentioned in [@liu2010detecting], it is only used in finding optimal slicing planes for clustered anomaly detection.
-The discussion of how to select the hyperplanes and use randomness to alleviate issues pertaining to the original algorithm is not presented.
-Here we show the need for an improvement on the algorithm.
+This is briefly mentioned in [@liu2010detecting] although in the context of optimization for detection of anomaly clusters.
+Here we show the need for an improvement on the source algorithm to improve the scoring of anomalies and the robustness of the score maps especially around edges of nominal data.
 We discuss the sources of the problem, and we present an efficient way for choosing these hyperplanes which give way to multiple extension levels in the case of higher dimensional data.
-The standard Isolation Forest is a special case of the Extended Isolation Forest as we present it here.
+The standard Isolation Forest is therefore a special case of the Extended Isolation Forest as presented it here.
 We find no appreciable difference in the rate of convergence nor in computational time between the standard Isolation Forest and EIF which highlights its potential as anomaly detection algorithm.

 This method has been written completely in [Python](https://www.python.org/) and the only requirement is NumPy [@NumPy] and can be easily installed using `pip install eif` or directly from the source code located at [https://github.com/sahandha/eif](https://github.com/sahandha/eif) where we have also added some example Jupyter[@Kluyver2016] Notebooks and documented code on how to get started.